-- I’d read the Ganga Aarti starts at 5:30 pm in winter and 6 pm in summer.
+- I’d read that Ganga Aarti starts at 5:30 pm in winter and 6 pm in summer.
 We went in Jan (winter season) but still, it started at 6 pm.

-- Must reach an hour or hour an half early to catch a good place to watch the aarti.
+- Must reach an hour or hour and a half early to catch a good place to watch the aarti.

 - For a good vantage point, try to sit on the stairs on the opposite side of the temple where the Ganga Aarti is performed and make sure to grab a place directly in front of the temple.
 For elders, who can’t sit on the stairs, the best way is to try to find a bench inside the temple.

-- Beware of all the touts trying to perform a ritual who ask for a donation.
-Be sure to ask the price before partaking in any of the rituals.
+- Be sure to ask the price before partaking in any of the rituals.

 Chandi Devi and Mansa Devi Temple

-- There is a cable car which takes you to the top of these two temples.
+- There is a cable car that takes you to the top of these two temples.